 In 2022, Leon, together with Pittsburgh Bureau of Police Chief Scott Schubert, founded The Hear Foundation to foster collaboration between the public and police.

 Co-founder, The Hear Foundation

-Chief Scott E. Schubert is a 29-year veteran of the City of Pittsburgh Bureau of Police.
+Chief Scott E. Schubert served as a 29-year veteran of the City of Pittsburgh Bureau of Police before taking the position of Section Chief, Global Law Enforcement Support, at the FBI Criminal Justice Information Services headquarters in Clarksburg, West Virginia, in July 2022.
 Two years ago, following the death of George Floyd, he and Leon gradually formed a friendship.
 Though not always aligned in agreement, that friendship is forged in mutual respect and a deep dedication to making Pittsburgh a place where every neighborhood is safe, and every resident is given equal opportunity to thrive.
 In 2022, Chief Schubert and Leon co-founded The Hear Foundation to bring community groups, the public, and law enforcement together in collaboration to solve issues impacting public safety in Pittsburgh.
-That same year, Chief Schubert announced that he will retire from the City of Pittsburgh Bureau of Police effective July 1, 2022, and take a position as section chief, Global Law Enforcement Support at the FBI Criminal Justice Information Services headquarters in Clarksburg, West Virginia.

 Continue reading Chief Schubert’s bio